 Added: support for the progress bar and many other improvements.

 Fixed: error which is manifesting with double apostrophes inside of the field text.

-For MediaMonkey 3.0 or higher - just double-click on the RegExpReplace-xx.mmip file; if you are on Vista or Win7 and you got "Product installation error", make sure you have MM3 set to "Run as Administrator"; if you downloaded the installation package with IE7 and it changed its extension to a .zip, you should first change it back to a .mmip.
+For MediaMonkey 3.0 or higher - just double-click on the RegExpReplace-xx.mmip file; if you are on Vista or newer Windows and you get "Product installation error", make sure you have MM3 set to "Run as Administrator"; if you downloaded the installation package with IE7 and it changed its extension to a .zip, you should first change it back to a .mmip.

 For MediaMonkey 2.x - rename a .mmip extension to a .zip, extract RegExpReplace.vbs and RegExpReplace.ini files to the MediaMonkey's "Scripts\Auto" folder and restart MM program.

 Note: The RegExpReplace.ini file in Auto folder is used only after installation.
-During its work, the RegExp Find & Replace add-on stores presets into the MediaMonkey.ini file.
+During its work, the RegExp Find & Replace add-on stores presets in the MediaMonkey.ini file.

 If you are upgrading this add-on from some old version, especially if there is updated syntax of presets, it is strongly recommended to follow these steps: